We are a Full Service Podiatry Clinic Serving All Age Groups

 Painful calluses and corns are created by friction or pressure from your footwear and bone deformities.

-Our podiatrist can help you diagnose the cause.
+Our podiatrists can help you diagnose the cause.
 They may recommend comfortable footwear, or even flat shoes instead of high heels.

 We either treat the problem externally or internally.
-Externally is removing the buildup of thick skin tissue for relief or internally with antifungal medications.
+Externally is removing the buildup of thick skin tissue for relief or internally is identifying the bony prominence causing the problem and a simple procedure to remove it.
 This will remove the underlying cause of the problem.

 Do not try cutting the callus or corn yourself.
 You can actually make the problem more painful and even possibly become infected.